 Major events and conferences

-The Queensland Government drives demand by attracting conferences and events, including the Gold Coast 2018 Commonwealth Games, which will be the biggest event held in Australia this decade.
+The Queensland Government drives demand by attracting conferences and events, including the Gold Coast 2018 Commonwealth Games, which was the biggest event held in Australia this decade.

 Strong tourism industry networks

 Our Tourism Investment Attraction Unit (TIAU) works with the Australian Government's Tourism Major Project Facilitation Service and local governments to assist investors with tourism infrastructure projects.

 Each tourism destination in Queensland is represented by a regional tourism organisation (RTO), as well as local tourism organisations (LTOs), local governments and other associations.

 These measures significantly reduce investment risks so tourism investors can focus on providing world-class products and services.